koalacreations/kCharge-Control/backend/API Specification.md

 ```

 #### Notes
-* A jCharge backend server may log any reported message but it **should** display it on the UI immediately upon receiving it.
+* A kCharge backend server may log any reported message but it **should** display it on the UI immediately upon receiving it.
 * The UI **should** show red for an error, yellow for a warning and the primary colour for an info message.
 * The message length **should** be less than 50 characters.
 However, messages up to 250 characters **may** be sent.
 This restriction is mainly for display purposes.